Economy of Bulgaria: Foreign economic relations

 Beginning in the late 1990s, investment from the West and from Russia has contributed significantly to recovery from the economic crisis of 1996–97, but the rate of investment has remained lower than that in other countries of Eastern Europe.
-In 2003 the largest national sources of foreign direct investment, in order of volume, were Austria, Greece, Germany, Italy, and the Netherlands.
-In 1997 the Belgian Solve company bought the Deny Soda Combine, and in 1999 LUKoil of Russia bought the Neftochim Oil Refinery at Burgas.
+In 2003, the largest national sources of foreign direct investment, in order of volume, were Austria, Greece, Germany, Italy, and the Netherlands.
+In 1997, the Belgian Solve company bought the Deny Soda Combine, and in 1999 LUKoil of Russia bought the Neftochim Oil Refinery at Burgas.
 Union Minière, a Belgian mining company, bought the large Pirdop copper-smelting plant, giving an important boost to Bulgarian nonferrous metallurgy.
 A number of foreign companies have invested in the chemical fertilizer and food-processing industries in the early 2000s, China invested in the Bulgarian electronics industry.
-Some cooperative agreements have been made for manufacture of vehicle components.
+Some cooperative agreements have been made for the manufacture of vehicle components.
 Daimler-Chrysler of Germany has a contract to update Bulgaria's military transport vehicles between 2003 and 2015.
 The French Eurocopter company has a bilateral protocol involving a variety of machinery, computer software, and other industrial products.
-In 2004 Bulgarian oil reserves attracted interest from Melrose Resources of Edinburgh.
+In 2004, Bulgarian oil reserves attracted interest from Melrose Resources of Edinburgh.
 Russia's natural gas giant, Gazprom, has pledged investment in Bulgaria's natural gas infrastructure in exchange for increased purchase of its product.
 A three-company Israeli consortium agreed in 2004 to work with the domestic Overgas company (which is half-owned by Gazprom) on a major natural-gas distribution network in Bulgaria.
 In 2005 three European consortia submitted bids for construction of the Belene nuclear power plant.
 One such investor is the Italian ENEL energy consortium, which also owns the Maritsa–Iztok–3 thermal power plant.
 In 2006 Russia's Gazprom company bid against several European energy companies for ownership of newly privatized regional heating utilities, and the Austrian Petromaxx Energy Group invested US$120 million in a new oil refinery at Silistra.

 In December 1996, Bulgaria joined the World Trade Organization.
 In the early 1990s Bulgaria's slow pace of privatization, contradictory government tax and investment policies, and bureaucratic red tape kept foreign investment among the lowest in the region.
 Total direct foreign investment from 1991 through 1996 was $831 million.
 In the years since 1997, however, Bulgaria has begun to attract substantial foreign investment.
-In 2004 alone over 2.72 billion Euro (3.47 billion US dollars) were invested by foreign companies.
-In 2005 economists observed a slowdown to about 1.8 billion euros (2.3 billion US dollars) in FDI which is attributed mainly to the end of the privatization of the major state owned companies.
-After joining the EU in 2007 Bulgaria registered a peak in foreign investment of about 6 billion euros.
+In 2004 alone, over 2.72 billion Euro (3.47 billion US dollars) were invested by foreign companies.
+In 2005, economists observed a slowdown to about 1.8 billion euros (2.3 billion US dollars) in FDI which is attributed mainly to the end of the privatization of the major state-owned companies.
+After joining the EU in 2007, Bulgaria registered a peak in foreign investment of about 6 billion euros.